misikir21/fusion-bites/README.md

 <img src="./src/assets/logo.png">
 <br> <br>
 <h1>Fusion Bites Restaurant</h1>
 Welcome to Fusion Bites Restaurant GitHub repository!
-This repository contains all the necessary information and resources related to the Fusion Bites Restaurant project.
+This repository contains all the necessary information and resources related to the Fusion Bites Restaurant project we built .

 <h1 id="#top">Table of Contents</h1>